-Every five thousand years, the entire universe is threatened by the physical reincarnation of the Great Evil — a terribly ancient entity from another dimension, whose coming in our world is triggered by certain planet and star alignments.
-The key to defeating this being from beyond time is a weapon of perhaps divine design, which is triggered by the placement and activation of five Elements.
+Every five thousand years, the entire universe is threatened by the physical reincarnation of the Great Evil — an ancient entity from another dimension, whose coming in our world is triggered by certain planet and star alignments.
+The key to defeating this being is a weapon of divine design, which is triggered by the placement and activation of five Elements.
 A race of otherworldly creatures protects these Elements — they are the guardians of life: the Mondoshawans.

-The Mondoshawans appear as quite large, eight-feet tall and five-feet wide beings, with a shiny metallic outer covering displaying golden and copper-like tones.
-Their legs are thick and robust — giving them their peculiar walk — and their arms are covered in plates.
+The Mondoshawans appear as eight-feet tall and five-feet wide beings, with a shiny metallic outer covering endowed with golden and copper-like tones.
+Their legs are thick and robust — giving them a penguin-like gait — and their arms are covered in plates.
 Several parts of their bodies emit light, either artificial light or bioluminescence.
-It is, in fact, unclear whether the Mondoshawans, as they are visually seen, are artificial entities or biological beings, with otherworldly and perhaps incomprehensible metallic-looking skin.
+It is, in fact, unclear whether the Mondoshawans are artificial entities or biological beings.
 Each Mondoshawan displays a series of dorsal thorns.
 They are unique to each creature, and define their rank — other than aiding ventilation and communication.

 Nick Dudman and his special effects team built all the creature effects for The Fifth Element — and the Mondoshawans were no exception.
-According to Dudman himself, they were the single most challenging task in the entire production.
+According to Dudman himself, they were the most challenging task for the team.
 “The Mondoshawans were the single biggest problem we were gonna have, primarily because of their size, and what they had to do, and what they looked like.
 They were rigid, metallic creatures.”

-The Mondoshawans were brought to the screen as creature suits; their building process, however, was unlike anything Dudman and his team had done before.
+The Mondoshawans were built as creature suits; their building process, however, was unlike anything Dudman and his team had done before.
 The Mondoshawans were designed by illustrator Jacques Rey.
-According to Monique Brown, animatronic designer, good part of the complexity derived from the design of the creatures themselves, which featured a main elliptical shape.
-The Mondoshawan full-size moulding sculpture was undertaken by Mark Godderidge and a team of sculptors, including Mark Coulier, who also designed and fabricated the arms and articulated hand mechanisms of the creatures.
+According to Monique Brown, animatronic designer, good part of the complexity derived from the elliptical shape of the design.
+The Mondoshawan full-size sculpture was undertaken by Mark Godderidge and a team of sculptors, including Mark Coulier, who also designed and fabricated the arms and articulated hand mechanisms for the creatures.

-Suiting up the actors on the day of shooting was a most impressive process.
+Suiting up the actors on the day of shooting was an impressive process.
 “Getting the guy inside, into the suit,” said Dudman, “required a sort of C-shaped platform, like a docking bay.
 There were about three steps, that my crew could stand on.”
 The actors would have to wear the leg parts of the suit first; a safety bar prevented the legs from moving too far apart or too quickly.
-The actor would then have to enter the ‘docking bay’.
-It is here that the crew would put the understructure and other suit parts on them.
-3 crewmembers were needed to suit up each performer, and the process would take up to 20 minutes for each unit.
+The actor would then have to enter the ‘docking bay’; it is here that the crew would put the understructure and other suit parts on them.
+Three crewmembers were needed to suit up each performer, and the process would take up to 20 minutes for each unit.

 Once on set, in Pinewood studios, the actual filming of the Mondoshawans was not any less arduous than what preceded it.
 Each Mondoshawan was puppeteered by 4 crewmembers.
 Due to the considerable heat inside the suits, only short sequences could be shot singlehandedly.
 The most complex scene to film was the arrival of the Mondoshawan in the ancient temple.
 Dudman recalled: “when we did the scene, they were all walking down the corridor — there were 6 people, all with Walkie-talkies, [saying] ‘left of it, left of it, slow down, slow down!'”
 The coordination of all the performers was enormously complex to finally achieve as it is seen in the final film.